 I wrote about the design origins of digital twins in an earlier blog, which captured the “as-designed” state of the equipment.
 It then moved into discussing the low-volume unit testing phase of design—with sensors capturing the performance—and finally to the “as-built” state for each item manufactured from the design.
 I’d like to first step back to design.
-The equivalent of the crash test is a time consuming and costly exercise, which still needs to be performed to understand how the system performs as a whole.
+The equivalent of the crash test is a time-consuming and costly exercise that still needs to be performed to understand how the system works as a whole.
 However, tweaks to the design need to be evaluated, and it’s difficult to predict how changes to a component will affect the performance of the system.

 All the telemetry that was captured facilitated the development of detailed digital simulation models.
-While simulation had been used to some extent during the design phase, the collection of real performance telemetry represented and incredible increase in the fidelity of the digital simulations.
+While simulation had been used to some extent during the design phase, the collection of real performance telemetry represented an incredible increase in the fidelity of the digital simulations.

 As you can imagine, it is a lot less expensive to test a design using digital simulation than a physical simulation, such as a crash test.
 However, the initial digital simulations were limited by computing power and software to component analysis, usually of the physical characteristics rather than system analysis, which is more about how the components interact

-Of course each of the components have to operate independently as expected.
-However, in something as complex as a manufacturing line it is really important to understand how the different components interact.
+Each of the components have to operate independently as expected.
+However, in something as complex as a manufacturing line, it is really important to understand how the different components interact.